timruffles/grpcerrwrap/README.md

 	err := someApplicationMethod()
 	if err != nil {
 		// we want to respond with a specific-error code, but not lose stack-traces for
 		// our callers and interceptors.
-So we can use grpcwraperr err = grpcwraperr.Code(err, codes.InvalidArgument)
+So we can use grpcerrwrap err = grpcerrwrap.Code(err, codes.InvalidArgument)
 	}
 	return err
 }